86th District CourtServing Grand Traverse, Antrim and Leelanau Counties

 Community Corrections applications reduce prison overcrowding and control jail populations, thus saving taxpayer money.
 By addressing the needs of the offender for substance abuse treatment, life and employment skills, as well as providing education and housing opportunities, offenders are better equipped to re-integrate back into the community and recidivism rates are lowered.

 Non-violent sentenced offenders (both felony and misdemeanor) who are incarcerated in jail may be approved for the program.
-Both those with probation or not are eligible.
+Offenders on probation and even offenders that are not on probation are eligible.

 After an appropriate period of time (as determined by the court and Community Corrections Board) Community Corrections Officers conduct a comprehensive assessment in the jail.
 Approval from jail staff and the probation officer is then obtained before the court is petitioned for the offender’s early release into a supervised setting of tether, residential or transitional housing and treatment.